IamAeronJA/next.js/07-Add Authentication to Next.js/README.md

 Most applications need some kind of authentication mechanism to interact with data.
-In this module, we'll add authentication to a Next.js application.
+In this module, we'll add authentication to a Next.js application, using GitHub oAuth.

-Start by creating a new application:
+Start by creating a new Next.js application:

 ```
 npx create-next-app